chipxsd/stream-based-sync/stream-based-sync.md

 If you remember **chapter 2.3** already demonstrated one of the delta encoding approaches suitable for text changes -- it was the example, where we had to change a single line of text in a multi-line text file (swift source code).

+How do we deal with other kinds of data structures?
+Let's got over a couple:

 ##### Delta Encoding Example of Binary Data